sonnynabong/madxapplication/README.md

 ## Authentication

 This API uses referer and origin-based authentication.
 Requests must come from an allowed referrer or origin as configured in the server.
+Turn basic 403 security on in the config if you dont want anyone except the allowed domain can request data from the endpoint

 ## Request Headers